 Participants also answered questions about purpose in life.
 The investigators then examined whether purpose in life slowed the rate of cognitive decline even as older adults accumulated plaques and tangles.

-Two years ago, Boyle and her team had a similar study published in the Archives of General Psychiatry.
-More than 900 older adults who did not have Alzheimer’s disease took a survey gauging whether they believed there was meaning in their lives.
+Boyle and her team previously had a similar study published in the Archives of General Psychiatry.
+More than 900 older adults who did not have Alzheimer's disease took a survey gauging whether they believed there was meaning in their lives.

 In follow-ups with the study participants, the researchers found people who had a greater purpose in life had a substantially reduced risk of developing Alzheimer's disease, as well as a reduced risk of the precursor to Alzheimer's, mild cognitive impairment.